cleanup-fun/react-native-client/psuedo-code/todo/not-sure.md

 - Sorting by string
   - with list [ "ac", "c", "abb" ] it normally would sort to be ["abb", "ac", "c"]
     - do I want to sort it by length first? ["c", "ac", "abb"]

+- Putting the webhook auth token in an environment variable